Listen to the podcast

 Assess yourself: Are you a gentle restorer?

 Counseling is the season you chose for change.
-You may have a spouse or child or friend you want to see change.
+You may have a spouse or child or friend you want to see transform.
 That is your thought for them.
 It is your idea; it is your hope.
-It is not a bad hope, but it is yours.
+It is not a wrong aim, but it is yours.

-It might not be the LORD’s will to change them now or at all.
+It might not be the Lord’s will to change them now or at all.
 You must adjust your heart accordingly.
-The mind of the LORD on these matters is not ours to understand (Deuteronomy 29:29).
-His ways are far superior to mine (Isaiah 55:8-9).
+The mind of the Lord on these matters is not ours to understand (Deuteronomy 29:29).
+His ways are far superior to ours (Isaiah 55:8-9).

 The question for you is whether you will be okay if you do not receive the change you hoped for during counseling.
 There is grace for an unexpected or undesired outcome to your circumstances.

-Assess yourself: Will you be okay if the LORD chooses to not bring the change you hope for?
+Assess yourself: Will you be okay if the Lord chooses not to bring the change you hope?

-I have lost one wife and two children through an adulterous affair.
-I lost two brothers through murder.
-I have lost a dad to drunkenness.
+I have lost one wife and two children through an adulterous affair, two brothers through murder, and a dad to drunkenness.
 I say this to say that you may not get what you want.

-But there is one thing I know: the LORD is good.
+But there is one thing I know: the Lord is good.
 That is not pie-in-the-sky dreaming or bumper sticker theology.
-It is a truth that is branded on the hearts of all those who have experienced God in the crucible of suffering (John 12:24; Daniel 3:25).
+It is a truth that the Bible brands in the hearts of all those who have experienced God in the crucible of suffering (John 12:24; Daniel 3:25).

 The child who finds peace through the disappointments of life has found the secret to living well in God’s world (Philippians 4:11-13).